 Transvalvular gradients for normally functioning prosthetic valves are dependent upon valve type, location, and size (as compiled in the 2009 American Society of Echocardiography guidelines) as well as patient-specific factors .
 A higher than expected initial gradient is often due to a high output state (eg, due to anemia) or patient-prosthetic mismatch and is only rarely due to early dysfunction of the prosthesis.
 We suggest obtaining the postoperative baseline study after the patient’s hemoglobin has returned to baseline to avoid recording a gradient that is transiently higher than expected due to anemia.

-Change in clinical status — The echocardiographer should be alert to the range of complications that can occur with prosthetic devices, including the following (see "Complications of prosthetic heart valves"):To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+Change in clinical status — The echocardiographer should be alert to the range of complications that can occur with prosthetic devices, including the following (see "Diagnosis of mechanical prosthetic valve thrombosis or obstruction"):To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Zoghbi WA, Chambers JB, Dumesnil JG, et al. Recommendations for evaluation of prosthetic valves with echocardiography and doppler ultrasound: a report From the American Society of Echocardiography's Guidelines and Standards Committee and the Task Force on Prosthetic Valves, developed in conjunction with the American College of Cardiology Cardiovascular Imaging Committee, Cardiac Imaging Committee of the American Heart Association, the European Association of Echocardiography, a registered branch of the European Society of Cardiology, the Japanese Society of Echocardiography and the Canadian Society of Echocardiography, endorsed by the American College of Cardiology Foundation, American Heart Association, European Association of Echocardiography, a registered branch of the European Society of Cardiology, the Japanese Society of Echocardiography, and Canadian Society of Echocardiography.
 J Am Soc Echocardiogr 2009; 22:975.